Article

 minutes to read

-Seven Temporary Protected Status (TPS) countries have active deadlines — four of them expire this week.
-Syria's court-ordered Employment Authorization Document (EAD) extension expires March 13.
-Somalia terminates March 17 with no court protection.
-Burma and Haiti both expire March 15.
+Seven Temporary Protected Status (TPS) countries have active or recently passed deadlines.
+USCIS has issued new I-9 placeholder dates for Syria (March 24), Burma (March 30), Haiti (March 27), and Somalia (March 31) after courts continued to block TPS terminations.
 Ethiopia's court order runs through April 8.
 South Sudan through April 10.
 Yemen's TPS terminates May 4.
-If you have employees with TPS-based work authorization (sometimes called a TPS work permit) from any of these countries, you need to act now.
+The Haiti and Syria cases are now before the U.S. Supreme Court, with oral arguments scheduled for April 2026.
+If you have employees with TPS-based work authorization (sometimes called a TPS work permit) from any of these countries, review your I-9 records now.

 What Just Happened

 On March 12, 2026, U.S. Citizenship and Immigration Services (USCIS) issued updated I-9 and E-Verify guidance for four TPS countries at once — Syria, Burma, Ethiopia, and South Sudan.
-This is unusual.
+This was unusual.
 It happened because the current administration has been moving to terminate TPS for multiple countries simultaneously, and federal courts have blocked several of those terminations with temporary stays.
-Those court orders are now expiring in a cluster — three this week alone — forcing USCIS to publish updated employer instructions for all of them at the same time.

 This guide covers every TPS country with an active or pending deadline, with the exact Form I-9 and E-Verify instructions for each.
 We update this page as court orders and USCIS guidance change.
 Bookmark this page and check back regularly.